Tiffany Haddish On CBS' 'Kids Say The Darndest Things': 'The Children Are Hilarious, Insightful & A Little Too Grown'

 Y'all ready?!
 Catch me on the season premiere of @KidsSayCBS Wednesday, May 5 at 8/7c on CBS. pic.twitter.com/9JwlwO2dk3

-— Tiffany Haddish (@TiffanyHaddish) May 3, 2021READ MORE: LAPD Chief Says Department's Vaccination Effort Has 'Slowed Dramatically'
+— Tiffany Haddish (@TiffanyHaddish) May 3, 2021READ MORE: Southwest Airlines Outage Causing Delays At Burbank Airport

 Recently, Haddish won a GRAMMY Award for Best Comedy Album and found out the news on the set of “Kids Say The Darndest Things.”
 Haddish became the first Black woman to win the award since Whoopi Goldberg in the 1980s and it was unforgettable to share that moment with little girls from the show.